 The recovery and reuse of resources from wastewater, and of residuals from drinking water production processes, is also frequently worthwhile.

 The water sector is highly motivated to contribute to this challenge.
-The Watershare CoP on Resource Recovery invites experts to exchange know-how, with a strong focus on implementation in practice: ‘make the Circular Economy happen’.
+The Watershare CoP on Energy & Resource Recovery invites experts to exchange know-how, with a strong focus on implementation in practice: ‘make the Circular Economy happen’.